 Energy Applications

-If we can reduce the amount of energy needed to light and heat our buildings, power our electric devices, drive our vehicles, and perform industrial processes, then we can better satisfy the growing global demands with renewable sources.
+If we can reduce the amount of energy needed to light and heat our buildings, power our electric devices, drive our vehicles, and perform industrial processes, and transition more of these applications to run on electricity, then we can better satisfy growing global demands while minimizing resource consumption and costs.

-Here are just some of the ways in which several of the Research Foci are making advances in this Impact Area:
+Here are just some of the ways in which several of the Technology Domains are making advances in this Impact Area:

 Buildings

-- Developing in-building climate control systems that dynamically adjust energy demands throughout the day.
+• Developing building climate control systems that dynamically adjust energy demands throughout the day to drive down energy use and costs.

-- Developing windows that are more insulating and can dynamically tint to better control internal temperatures.
+• Developing windows that are more insulating and can dynamically tint to better control internal building temperatures.

 Catalysis and electrocatalysis

-- Developing new chemical approaches for large-scale synthesis of commodity chemicals that require less energy and replace heat with electricity.
+• Developing new, more efficient, chemical approaches for large-scale synthesis of commodity chemicals that require less energy and replace heat with electricity.

 Nanoscience and Advanced Materials

-- Characterization of materials at the atomistic level to better understand energy flow
+• Characterization of materials at the atomistic level to better understand energy flow, to inform the design of future materials.

 Polymers

-- Design of polymers that how lower energy demands to produce and can be readily recycled in a sustainable manner.
+• Design of polymers that have lower energy demands to produce and can be readily recycled in a effective manner.

 Theory, Computational Modeling, and Simulation

-- Using fundamental theory and calculations to better understand energy is transported through materials at the atomistic level to guide the design of more efficient materials.
+• Using fundamental theory and calculations to better understand how energy is transported through materials at the atomistic level to guide the design of more efficient materials.